Coop-Wolf/3013-Algorithms/Assignments/P02/README.md

-Continue typing keys, or type 'Z' to quit.
+Continue typing keys, or type 'Z' to quit

-Current Substring: 'ch'
+Current Substring: 'cooperatio'
-1202 words found in 0.2070 seconds
+1 words found in 0.1293 seconds

 Auto-Fill:
-ch chab chabastite chablis chabouk chabuk chase chachalaca chacma chaconne
+cooperation

+1. The act of coöperating, or of operating together to one end; joint operation; concurrent effort or labor.
+Not holpen by the coöperation of angels.
+Bacon.
+2. (Polit.
+Econ.)
+The association of a number of persons for their benefit.

 Continue typing keys, or type 'Z' to quit.

-Current Substring: 'plan'
+Current Substring: 'opel'
-86 words found in 0.1770 seconds
+1 words found in 0.1197 seconds

 Auto-Fill:
-plan planaria planarian planarida planarioid planary planch plancher planchet planchette
+opelet

+A bright-colored European actinian (Anemonia, or Anthea, sulcata); -- so called because it does not retract its tentacles.